ZiqianXie/Spanish_sentence_example_generator/README.md

 # Spanish_sentence_example_generator
-This project uses selenium to query Google translate for example Spanish sentences containing a given word.
+This project query Google translate or spanishdict.com for example Spanish sentences containing a given word.

 I am using this to help create an ANKI deck to learn Spanish.